According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 IBM replaces this letter of credit with a version of a smart contract that can be applied to any transaction on the platform, saving time and money for consumers of the multi-seller e-commerce marketplace system.

 Global trade often involves a letter of credit — a very costly operation.

 ModulTrade is replacing this letter of credit with a smart contract version that can be applied to each transaction on the platform cutting time and costs for the multi seller ecommerce marketplace platform consumers.

 The blockchain-based marketplace Lazooz business model is a decentralized alternative of Uber: distributed ride-sharing network, where the community collectively decides about the reward in zooz for each contribution via sophisticated protocols.

 In this marketplace, the multi seller marketplace center produces a “Zooz” token used to compensate drivers.

-While blockchain technology brings growing opportunities and new tools to the traditional online multi-store shopping marketplaces, the unique feature of the technology is the ability to create a pure-player: a decentralized multi seller marketplace that will become a self-governing ecosystem of sellers and consumers.
+While blockchain technology brings growing opportunities and new tools to the traditional online multi-store shopping marketplaces, the unique feature of the technology is the ability to create a pure-player: a decentralized multi-seller marketplace that becomes a self-governing ecosystem of sellers and consumers.

 - Yan Anderson is the Social Relations and Content Manager at CS-Cart.
 He's passionate about creating content that explains complicated things in simple terms.
 Yan loves writing and making videos about the ecommerce industry and technology trends.
 He manages this blog as an editor.

 - News and announcements2023.11.30Online Marketplaces Shakeup: Global Giants Slow Down, Niche Players Speed Up